 Soil pollution is when humans introduce harmful objects, chemicals or substances, directly or indirectly into the soil in a way that causes harm to other living things or destroys soil or water ecosystems.
 Soil pollutants include a large variety of contaminants or chemicals (organic and inorganic), which could be both naturally-occurring in soil and man-made.
 In both cases, the main soil pollution causes are the human activities.

 Related Journals of Soil Pollution

-Advances in Recycling & Waste Management, Plant Physiology & Pathology, Journal of Hazardous Materials, Journal of Soils and Sediments, European Journal of Forest Research, Agronomy Journal.
+Advances in Recycling & Waste Management, Plant Physiology & Pathology, Earth Science & Climatic Change, Biofertilizers & Biopesticides, Journal of Hazardous Materials, Journal of Soils and Sediments, European Journal of Forest Research, Agronomy Journal.

 Radioactivity refers to the particles which are emitted from nuclei as a result of nuclear instability.
 Because the nucleus experiences the intense conflict between the two strongest forces in nature, it should not be surprising that there are many nuclear isotopes which are unstable and emit some kind of radiation.

 Fundamentals of Renewable Energy and Applications, Hydrogeology & Hydrologic Engineering, Environmental & Analytical Toxicology, Journal of Environmental Monitoring, Journal of Earth System Science, Journal of Radioanalytical and Nuclear Chemistry, Journal of Radiological Protection.